Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ## The Concept of Virtual DOM

 As a JavaScript developer, you are sure to have interacted with the real DOM while building interactive websites.
 Though, you may have been able to avoid understanding how it works.
 So, let’s reiterate to enable you to quickly grasp the concept behind virtual DOM that React provides for us.

 The DOM (Document Object Model) is an interface that allows JavaScript or other scripts to read and manipulate the content of a document (in this case, an HTML document).

 Whenever an HTML document is loaded in the browser as a web page, a corresponding Document Object Model is created for that page.
 This is simply an object-based representation of the HTML.
 This way, JavaScript can connect and dynamically manipulate the DOM because it can read and understand its object-based format.
 This makes it possible to add, modify contents or perform actions on web pages.

 But hey!
 There is a problem.
 Though not with the DOM.
 Every time the DOM changes, the browser would need to recalculate the CSS, run layout and repaint the web page.

 And with Single Page Application (SPA) whereby JavaScript updates the DOM much more than they have to.
 Things become slower due to the process in the browser workflow after DOM manipulation.

 So we need a way to minimize the time it takes to repaint the screen.
 This is where the Virtual DOM comes in.

 As the name implies, it is a virtual representation of the actual DOM.
 It uses a strategy that updates the DOM without having to redraw all the webpage elements.
 This ensures that the actual DOM receive only the necessary data to repaint the UI.

-This is how it works,
+Let's see how it works.
 Whenever a new element is added to the UI, a virtual DOM is created.
 Now, if the state of this element changes, React would recreate the virtual DOM for the second time and compare with the previous version to detect which of the virtual DOM object has changed.

 It then updates ONLY the object on the real DOM.
 This has a whole lot of optimization as it reduces the performance cost of re-rendering the webpage.

 DO not worry if all these seem strange, you will get to see them in practice later.